Matplotlib / Seaborn Notebook

 ax.yaxis.set_major_formatter(mticker.PercentFormatter(xmax=1, decimals=0))

-Add Value Labels on Bar Chart
+Add Value Labels on a Bar Chart

 for container in ax.containers: